xplosionmind/old.tommi.space/_notes/private/Geek todo.md

 1. [[Website development]]
 1. [[Internet Freedom]]
 1. [bindle](https://github.com/xwmx/bindle) setup
-- a git repository in Jitsi `all.css`'s folder to merge updates with personal style
+1.  a git repository in Jitsi `all.css`'s folder to merge updates with personal style
 1. Nextcloud
 	- implement external storage settings
 	- social valuate long-term durability of Nextcloud
 	- Nextcloud cookbook
 1. <https://svgbox.net>
 1. Email Obsidian for a discount to Obsidian publish
-1. PISE notes in a dedicated vault
-1. Decide whether to use wiki links or plain markdown links
-	- plain markdown works anywhere except on jekyll
-	- wiki links work only in Obsidian and Jekyll
-1. CNAME `call.tommi.space` `call.tommiboom.tk
-1. using Obsidian Markdown importer to convert wiki links to normal links and vice-versa
 1. Enrico Francese per microfono e config
 1. [[Bugs and Feature Requests]]
 1. scripts: performing a command for every file in a directory (e.g. converting separate documents in another format with pandoc, but keeping them separated.)